-For most organizations that use Office 365, we host your mailboxes and take care of mail flow.
-It's the simplest configuration and means that Office 365 manages all mailboxes and filtering.
+For most organizations that use Microsoft, we host your mailboxes and take care of mail flow.
+It's the simplest configuration and means that Microsoft manages all mailboxes and filtering.
 However, some organizations have a business need to keep all their mailboxes on premises.
-Exchange Online Protection (EOP) lets you to do that and provides antivirus and anti-spam mail processing in the cloud.
+Exchange Online Protection (EOP) lets you do that and provides antivirus and anti-spam mail processing in the cloud.
 For more information and to purchase EOP, go to Exchange Online Protection.

 Looking for information about domain management or Directory Based Edge Blocking (DBEB)?
 See Recipient, domain, and company management.
 To learn more about all EOP features, see the Exchange Online Protection service description.

-Routing email between Office 365 and your own email servers
+Routing email between Microsoft and your own email servers

-You can configure a connector to enable mail flow between Office 365 (including Exchange Online or EOP) and an SMTP-based email server such as Exchange.
+You can configure a connector to enable mail flow between Microsoft (including Exchange Online or EOP) and an SMTP-based email server such as Exchange.
 For details about this, see Do I need a connector?
-And Set up connectors to route mail between Office 365 and your own email servers.
+And Set up connectors to route mail between Microsoft and your own email servers.

 Secure messaging with a trusted partner

-As an EOP customer, you can set up secure mail flow with a trusted partner by using Office 365 connectors.
-Office 365 supports secure communication through Transport Layer Security (TLS), and you can create a connector to enforce encryption via TLS.
+As an EOP customer, you can set up secure mail flow with a trusted partner by using Microsoft connectors.
+Microsoft supports secure communication through Transport Layer Security (TLS), and you can create a connector to enforce encryption via TLS.
 TLS is a cryptographic protocol that provides security for communications over the internet.
 By using connectors, you can configure both forced incoming and outgoing TLS using self-signed or certification authority (CA)-validated certificates.
 You can also apply other security restrictions, such as specifying domain names or IP address ranges from which your partner organization sends mail.

 For more information, see Set up connectors for secure mail flow with a partner organization.